Broncos rookie linebacker returns from 3 heart procedures

 “I felt great” at the time, he said.
 “It was a big surprise.”

-Although cardiac ablation is considered a minimally invasive procedure, one in which catheters are threaded through blood vessels to the heart, there were complications in Cooper’s case and he ended up needing three eight-hour procedures in May.
+Although cardiac ablation is considered a minimally invasive procedure, one in which catheters are threaded through blood vessels to the heart, there were complications in Cooper’s case and he needed three eight-hour procedures in May.

 “The doctors had a hard time getting in there and taking care of it,” Cooper said.
 “There was even some talk of a pacemaker at some point but thank God I’m here.
 My family supported me.
 The doctors did an amazing job.
 I’m just blessed to be out here and I don’t take a second for granted because I know how quick it can be taken away.”